Current: Member of The New York City Ballet and Orchestra of St. Luke’s

 Festivals: Performed in Caramoor Music Festival, Music@Menlo, Cactus Pear Music Festival in San Antonio (TX), Aspen Music Festival, Bach Dancing and Dynamite, Madison (WI), Lisker Music Foundation, Singapore Sun Music Festival, Las Palmas Music Festival

-Conductor: Belgium’s l’Orchestre Philharmonique Royal de Liège, the Malta Philharmonic Orchestra, and l’Orchestre Dijon Bourgogne in France; the student orchestras at New York’s Juilliard and Mannes conservatories; at the Pacific Music Festival in Sapporo, Japan; and at Musique et Vin au Clos Vougeot, where the festival orchestra comprises musicians from the Metropolitan Opera, the Berlin Philharmonic, the Vienna Philharmonic, and all of the top orchestras in Paris.
+Conductor: Belgium’s l’Orchestre Philharmonique Royal de Liège, the Malta Philharmonic Orchestra, and l’Orchestre Dijon Bourgogne in France; Pacific Music Festival in Sapporo, Japan; and at Musique et Vin au Clos Vougeot, (with musicians from MET Opera, Berlin Philharmonic, Vienna Philharmonic, and top orchestras of Paris)

-A native of San Diego, Chan began his musical education at the age of four.
-After winning prizes at the Tchaikovsky and Indianapolis international violin competitions, he made his New York debut in 1995 at Avery Fisher Hall, and his Carnegie Hall debut in 2003, performing the Brahms Double Concerto with the MET Orchestra.
-He received his bachelor’s degree from Harvard University and his master’s from the Juilliard School.
-He is currently on the faculty of both Juilliard and the Mannes School of Music, and lives in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna.
+AND: A native of San Diego, Chan began his musical education at the age of four.
+Currently on faculty at Juilliard and the Mannes School of Music, he lives in the New York City area with his wife, violinist Catherine Ro, and their children Annalise, Micah, and Arianna

-Ensembles: Solo Horn, Berlin Philharmonic; Guest Principal: London Symphony, Philadelphia Orchestra, Hong Kong Philharmonic, St. Paul Chamber Orchestra, Co-Associate Principal, Fort Worth Symphony
+Ensembles: Principal Horn, Dallas Symphony; Solo Horn, Berlin Philharmonic; Guest Principal, London Symphony, Philadelphia Orchestra, Hong Kong Philharmonic and St. Paul Chamber Orchestra; Co-Associate Principal, Fort Worth Symphony

 Current: Associate Principal Bass, Houston Symphony